Learn About The Law

-Current as of January 01, 2019 | Updated by FindLaw Staff
+Current as of January 01, 2025 | Updated by Findlaw Staff

-(1) When reviewing an application for a development permit that is certified by a professional listed in s.
-403.0877, a county may not request additional information from the applicant more than three times, unless the applicant waives the limitation in writing.
-Before a third request for additional information, the applicant must be offered a meeting to attempt to resolve outstanding issues.
-Except as provided in subsection (4), if the applicant believes the request for additional information is not authorized by ordinance, rule, statute, or other legal authority, the county, at the applicant's request, shall proceed to process the application for approval or denial.
+(e) Except as provided in subsection (5), if the applicant believes the request for additional information is not authorized by ordinance, rule, statute, or other legal authority, the county, at the applicant's request, shall proceed to process the application for approval or denial.

-(5) Issuance of a development permit by a county does not in any way create any rights on the part of the applicant to obtain a permit from a state or federal agency and does not create any liability on the part of the county for issuance of the permit if the applicant fails to obtain requisite approvals or fulfill the obligations imposed by a state or federal agency or undertakes actions that result in a violation of state or federal law.
+(6) Issuance of a development permit or development order by a county does not in any way create any rights on the part of the applicant to obtain a permit from a state or federal agency and does not create any liability on the part of the county for issuance of the permit if the applicant fails to obtain requisite approvals or fulfill the obligations imposed by a state or federal agency or undertakes actions that result in a violation of state or federal law.
 A county shall attach such a disclaimer to the issuance of a development permit and shall include a permit condition that all other applicable state or federal permits be obtained before commencement of the development.

-(6) This section does not prohibit a county from providing information to an applicant regarding what other state or federal permits may apply.
+(7) This section does not prohibit a county from providing information to an applicant regarding what other state or federal permits may apply.

 Cite this article: FindLaw.com - Florida Statutes Title XI.
 County Organization and Intergovernmental Relations § 125.022.
-Development permits - last updated January 01, 2019 | https://codes.findlaw.com/fl/title-xi-county-organization-and-intergovernmental-relations/fl-st-sect-125-022/
+Development permits and orders - last updated January 01, 2025 | https://codes.findlaw.com/fl/title-xi-county-organization-and-intergovernmental-relations/fl-st-sect-125-022/

 FindLaw Codes may not reflect the most recent version of the law in your jurisdiction.
-Please verify the status of the code you are researching with the state legislature or via Westlaw before relying on it for your legal needs.
+Please verify the status of the code you are researching with the state legislature before relying on it for your legal needs.

 A free source of state and federal court opinions, state laws, and the United States Code.
 For more information about the legal concepts addressed by these cases and statutes, visit FindLaw’s Learn About the Law.